zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

   ![](images/efcd98db89441f5a40389c99e5afd4b5.png " ")

 4. You should see the newly created image in the list.
+If you don't see it, click the refresh icon in the upper right corner of the Create Repository pane.
 Click the repository with the new image.

   ![](images/b4a27ed98282369ffa60e48e6cea591b.png " ")